yash-waikar/yash-waikar/README.md

 - 💬 Ask me about **anything ui/ux related**

-- ⚡ Fun fact **I am an artist, songwriter, producer in my spare time**
+- ⚡  **In my spare time you can find me songwriting and creating music**

 <h3 align="left">Connect with me:</h3>
 <p align="left">